unimib-datAI/steellm-docs/docs/prompts/request.md

 <|im_end|>
 ```

-## Request Prompt with pool and with example
+## Request Prompt with candidates and with example

 **Input prompt**: